ismailoksuz/EAFC26-DataHub/README.md

 ### Optional: Rebuilding Data Lists

-f you modify the filtering criteria in the source code or update the main `data/players.csv` file, you must run the generation script to update the lists:
+If you modify the filtering criteria in the source code or update the main `data/players.csv` file, you must run the generation script to update the lists:

 ```bash
 python src/generate.py